njwilson23/irlib/doc/doc_utilities.rst

 		key forces longitudes to be interpretted from the eastern hemisphere.
 		UTM projection is calculated assuming that the data from neither from western Norway nor Svalbard.
-	New format - Latitude and longigude data in BSI HDF files are signed to indicate hemisphere.
+	New format - Latitude and longitude data in BSI HDF files are signed to indicate hemisphere.
 If any lat or lon values are negative, the --swap_lon key is disabled

 h5_generate_caches